sunnivin/lesson-modular-type-along/_episodes/03-exercise.md

 > - Learn the advantages of modular based coding.
 >
 > Exercise:
-> - Helper prepares an exercise repository (see above; this will take 5-10 minutes).
 > - **The exercise group works on steps A-F** (50 minutes).
-> - After step F you can return to the main room.
-Please ask questions.
 {: .challenge}